nufke/LoxBerry-Plugin-Lox2MQTT/README.md

     * **Publish control state changes**: the Miniserver control state changes are published over MQTT (default: false)

+    * **Use control category and room as MQTT subtopic names**: Instead of using the control state `uuid`, use the control category and room names as subtopics (default: false)

     * **Retain published MQTT messages**: Published MQTT messages will be retained by the MQTT server (default: false)

     * **Subscribe to MQTT to control the Miniserver**: Control commands sent over MQTT will control the Miniserver (default: false)